urbanogilson/lavandula/readme.md

 Some things that probably need looking at are:
 - memory leaks
-- outdated documentation (API changes warrant a docs update)
+- outdated and unfinished documentation (API changes warrant a docs update)
 - The JSON library does not currently support nested lists
+- Some tests need to be written...

+## License

+Lavandula is registered under the MIT License.e